factopolis/factopolis/README.md

-LieDB is a non-partisan site to track when politicians lie.
+Factopolis is a non-partisan site to track when politicians lie.
 We don't do any fact-checking ourselves, but instead provide links to trusted third-parties who have verified claims to be false.